 You’ve likely heard that the second St. Louis Wizard World Comic Con is taking place April 4-6, 2014 at America’s Center.
 If you’re like me, you may have missed the huge list of celebs who will be on hand for photo ops [tickets available here].
 I’m not even that star-crazy of a person, but the thought of getting a picture with Amy Pond just made my wallet jump out of my bag of its own accord.

 If you’re still toying with the idea of meeting your favorite character from your favorite iconic show, here is the full list (as of now) of people who will be available for pics (at a price, of course).
-If I did shell out the cash, I’d have to spend a lot of time deciding between Adam West, Jason David Frank (my childhood need to meet a Power Ranger would be fulfilled), Sean Astin (same, only with X-Men), or Karen Gillan.
-In my dreams, Sir Patrick Stewart and Matt Smith would be added to this list.
-Oh well, there’s still a good offering.
+If I did shell out the cash, I’d have to spend a lot of time deciding between Adam West, Jason David Frank (my childhood need to meet a Power Ranger would be fulfilled), or Karen Gillan.
+In my dreams, Sir Patrick Stewart and Matt Smith would be added to this list, but oh well – there’s still a good offering.

 - Adam West